Best Los Angeles Spots to Visit for Vampire Lovers

 Photo by Wendy Scofield

 If you’re a vampire enthusiast like me, it’s important to know what places a city has to offer that will satiate your appetite for the vampiric.
-From grave sites to a wine tasting room, here’s a list of a few must-visit spots in the City of Angels that are perfect for both the living and undead.
+From grave sites to vampire-welcoming bars, here’s a list of a few must-visit spots in the City of Angels that are perfect for both the living and undead.

 Bela Lugosi Grave